sscharfenberg/spacegame/README.md

 Learning project for a HTML5 turn-based strategic space game

+(This repo was moved from bitbucket (private) to github (public), thats why there is no commit history or anything.

 This is a learning project for a turn-based strategic space game.
 While the game will probably never be realized, it serves as a useful reason to get better at Javascript.

 Galactic Map